f3peakcity/f3peakcity.github.io/content/slack/index.md

 | #business-finance-career | Anything related to money, personal finances, career advice, jobs, professional development, and so on.                              |
 | #healthy-eats            | Anything cooking, nutrition, diet-related.                                                                                           |

+### Channel naming conventions

+Don't see a channel you want?
+Ask in `#mumblechatter` to see if others are interested, too.
+You can even [create your own channel](https://slack.com/help/articles/201402297-Create-a-channel), such as for your Shield Lock or a one-time event!
+Here are some guidelines to help with naming the channel.

+* Search for an existing channel that might be similar, and see if it'd make sense to combine channels.
+* Use prefixes:
+  * `#1stf-`: For fitness-related topics.
+  * `#2ndf-`: For social, fellowship-related topics.
+  * `#3rdf-`: For service projects, faith-based, and similar topics.
+* Use keywords that people are likely to search for.
+For example, `#business-finance-career` covers a lot of bases.

 ## Moderation

 As with everything in F3, you are "Freed to Lead," and can post mostly whatever you like, or even help the [Commz team](/leadership/) moderate.